 Maranatha Christian School is a ministry of the Evangelical Free Church of Williams Lake.
 The principal reports to the Church Executive Board and is responsible for administering school policies and programs.
 The core beliefs of the Evangelical Free Church are listed in the Statement of Faith (appendix II)

 Christ-centred education, memorable chapel times, devoted staff, individualized instruction, community involvement, and a striving for excellence blended into a unity of purpose that quickly established the formidable reputation of MCS in the Williams Lake community.
 By 1999 Maranatha had become one of the oldest and most respected ACE schools in the province.
 However, knowing God still had more for the school, MCS began taking on a new identity - in curriculum and in style.
 In 2000, teacher-directed classes were added to the K-8 curriculum and Maranatha Christian School became a fully accredited Group 1 school for K-8.
-In 2003, Mr. Christian Klaue became principal and by 2004 MCS was a Group 1 school for K-10.
+By 2004 MCS was a Group 1 school for K-10.
+Then MCS achieved Group 1 status for Grades 11-12 by the fall of 2005.
+Until 2020-21 Maranatha Christian School issued Dogwood Certificates.

-Changes continue to be made, especially to our programs and facility.
+Changes have continued to be made, especially to our programs and facility.
 In April 2005, the Evangelical Free Church of Williams Lake purchased Crescent Heights Elementary School from the School District #27.
-The future looks bright.
+The future continues to look bright.
 We are trusting God for His direction as Maranatha confronts the future with a new look and great excitement.
 The Lord is praised for these blessings.
 The vision of the school remains the same as when it was started many years ago; that MCS will be a school where the Lord can touch and change lives and equip young people to impact their world with the love of Jesus Christ.

 We envision students who lead Christ-centered lives that will impact and influence our changing global community and demonstrate that Christianity is still relevant – and needed – in today’s world.